 (3) the acceptability of electronic signatures.

-electronic records system and does not determine whether the committing court is required or permitted to accept electronic filing of documents.
+Paragraph (b) addresses only the acceptability of documents obtained from an entity's electronic records system and does not determine whether the committing court is required or permitted to accept electronic filing of documents.

 Presented to the governor April 6, 2010